Jkidder01/kickstarter_shiny/README.md

 * Your repo is now out of date!!!
   * I changed the code by merging a PR
   * Use the "Fetch Upstream" option showing on your repo to get up to date
+  * After getting the "remote" repo up to date make sure to "fetch" and "pull" the changes down to your computer using GitHub desktop
 * Complete the remaining `TODO`s and optionally submit a PR